dsscollection/git-github-for-stats/README.md

 So, by looking at diffs, it's easy to see how two snapshots differ, but what about the why?

-Every time you make a commit you must also write a short *commit message*.
-Ideally, this conveys the *motivation* for the change.
+Every time you make a commit you must also write a short **commit message**.
+Ideally, this conveys the motivation for the change.
 Remember, the diff will show the content.
-When you revisit a project after a break or need to digest recent changes made by a colleague, looking at the *history*, by reading commit messages and skimming through diffs, is an extremely efficient way to get up to speed.
+When you revisit a project after a break or need to digest recent changes made by a colleague, looking at the **history**, by reading commit messages and skimming through diffs, is an extremely efficient way to get up to speed.

 Every commit needs some sort of nickname, so you can identify it.
-Git does this automatically, assigning each commit what is called a *SHA*, a seemingly random string of 40 letters and numbers (it is not, in fact, random but is a SHA-1 checksum hash of the commit).
+Git does this automatically, assigning each commit what is called a SHA, a seemingly random string of 40 letters and numbers (it is not, in fact, random but is a SHA-1 checksum hash of the commit).
 Though you will be exposed to these, you don't have to handle them directly very often and, when you do, usually the first 7 characters suffice.
-You can also designate certain snapshots as special with a *tag*, which is a name of your choosing.
+You can also designate certain snapshots as special with a **tag**, which is a name of your choosing.
 In a software project, it is typical to tag a release with its version, e.g., "v1.0.3".
 For a manuscript or analytical project, you might tag the version submitted to a journal or transmitted to external collaborators.

 Markdown is special on GitHub
 -----------------------------

-This may seem unrelated to Git, GitHub, and R, but we need to talk about Markdown.
+This may seem unrelated to Git, GitHub, and R, but we need to talk about [Markdown](https://daringfireball.net/projects/markdown/syntax).
 Markdown is a markup language, like HTML and LaTeX, but designed to be as lightweight as possible.
 The goal is still to separate form and content, but also to prioritize human-readability, even at the cost of fancy features.
-Markdown is in wide use on sites like Wikipedia, WordPress, StackOverflow, and, yes, GitHub.
+Markdown is in wide use on sites like [WordPress](https://en.support.wordpress.com/markdown/), [StackOverflow](https://stackoverflow.com/editing-help), and, yes, [GitHub](https://help.github.com/categories/writing-on-github/).
 These sites use Markdown because it allows a diverse population of site users to author decent-looking web content, with hyperlinks and some formatting.
 Do not build this up into some heroic, LaTeX-level learning task, for it is not.
 If you can write an email, you can write Markdown.

 Any file written in Markdown is rendered in an HTML-like way on GitHub.
 In particular, formatting and links "just work".
 This is the last piece we need to seal my claim that merely pushing your project to GitHub gives it a web presence for zero extra work.
 If you make even a modest effort to embed a few explanatory Markdown files in your repo, you will get an automatically-updated project website for free.
 In particular, if a directory has a `README.md` file, GitHub renders it like a home page or "index.html" when people visit that directory in the browser.
 It is very common for a repo to have a top-level `README.md`, but each subdirectory can have its own as well.

 Markdown is special for R users
 -------------------------------

-Markdown is extra special for R users because of R Markdown, which is just Markdown that includes chunks of R code.
+Markdown is extra special for R users because of [R Markdown](http://rmarkdown.rstudio.com), which is just Markdown that includes chunks of R code.
 Again, do not regard R Markdown as something you must clear your schedule to learn.
 If you can write email and a bit of R code, you can write R Markdown.
-The rmarkdown package converts R Markdown (`.Rmd` files) to Markdown (`.md` files), running the code and inserting the results, including figures, into the document.
-This is powered by another package, knitr, under the hood.
+The [rmarkdown package](https://CRAN.R-project.org/package=rmarkdown) (Allaire et al. 2017) converts R Markdown (`.Rmd` files) to Markdown (`.md` files), running the code and inserting the results, including figures, into the document.
+This is powered by another package, [knitr](https://CRAN.R-project.org/package=knitr) (Xie 2017; Xie 2015), under the hood.
 This process is made especially easy in RStudio, but is by no means limited to users of that application.

 *this too is crying out for a visual Rmd -&gt; md -&gt; rendered thing looking good*